lindsayrr8/lindsayrr8.github.io/_posts/2024-10-26-my-new-blog-post.md

 - F valule: This is the test statistic for ANOVA.
 A higher F-value suggests greater likelihood that there is a statistically significant difference between group means
 - Pr(>F) (the p-value): aka, the probability which is associated with the F statistic

+### What this output tells us:
+There are a few key takeaways here.
+Our p-value was calculated as 4.08e-05, which means 0.0000408.
+That's quite a bit lower than 0.05, which indicates there is statistical significance.
+In other words, it suggests a highly significant effect of `Stress_Level` on `Reaction_Time`. _(You could also observe the "`***`", which means "high degree of statistical significance" in R-speak.
+More stars = more significant.)_

+Our F-value is also high (21.36).
+This indicates that the variance between groups (due to different stress levels) is much greater than the variance within groups (individual differences.)

+A total breakdown of the results we got could be summarized by the following:
+- Df:
+- Sum:
+- Sq:
+- F value:
+- Pr(>F):